bheki-maenetja/sei-project-2/readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) SEI45 - Project 02 (Frontend React App)
 My second project for the General Assembly Software Engineering Immersive course.
 A frontend web application built in React that consumes a third-party API.
+This was a pair-programming exercise to be completed over the course of 2 days.
+My partner for the project was [Rory Fletcher](https://github.com/Fletch-7).

 ## Getting Started
 ### Installation